polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 capabilities, implying it is super-structured in its format, allowing you to semantically traverse it the same way you would semantically traverse an XML document, and/or a JSON object.

-A favourite is to combine these features with [cryptographic lambda invocations](/tutorials/crypto-lambda-http/), to patch and administrate a multitude of servers dynamically, giving you orchestration capabilities on your servers, from a single point of administration, to administer a heterogenous environment consisting of a multitude of servers.
+One example of this feature is to combine this with [cryptographic lambda invocations](/tutorials/crypto-lambda-http/), to patch and administrate a multitude of servers dynamically, giving you orchestration capabilities on your servers from a single point, to administer a heterogenous environment consisting of a multitude of servers.

 ## Persisting dynamic slots

 When you create a dynamic slot, it only exists in memory.
 If for some reasons your web server falls down, your slot will cease to exist.
-To create a dynamic slot that is always re-created as your web server start, and/or your module is installed, you'll have to put your __[slots.create]__ invocation into a file inside your module's _"magic.startup"_ folder.
-For instance, if your module is called _"foo"_, and your slot is named __[foo.bar]__, typically the full name of this file would be _"/modules/foo/magic.startup/foo.bar.hl"_.
+To create a dynamic slot that is always re-created as your web server starts, and/or your module is installed, you'll have to put your __[slots.create]__ invocations into a file inside your module's _"magic.startup"_ folder.
+For instance, if your module is called _"foo"_, and your slot is called __[foo.bar]__, the full name of this file would typically be _"/modules/foo/magic.startup/foo.bar.hl"_.
 All Hyperlambda files existing within your module's _"magic.startup"_ folder will be automatically executed as the system restarts, and/or is installed.
+Files within a _"magic.startup"_ folder inside of your module's main folder _cannot_ be executed as endpoints, but will only be executed as the module is installed, and/or the server restarts.

 ## Namespacing your slots